Hong Kong Social Distancing Rules For Covid-19: What You Can And Can’t Do

 See also: 10 Stylish Face Masks To Wear Now

+Restaurants in Hong Kong have had a rollercoaster ride over recent months.
 Since July 15 dining in restaurants has been restricted, with dine-in services banned between 6pm and 5am.
 And although these restrictions were tightened on July 29, to ban eating in entirely––as of July 31, restaurants will be allowed to operate dine-ins during the day between 5am and 6pm.
-During these hours restaurants will have operate at half capacity, with tables capped at two people maximum.

-While we're hoping these new restrictions will only be for the short term, be sure to look at our guide on how to support Hong Kong restaurants now.
+While we're these new slightly eased restrictions will hopefully help local businesses, if you're still looking to stay home for the time being, be for the short term, be sure to look at our guide on how to support Hong Kong restaurants now.
 We've also got plenty of recommendations on where to order takeaway and delivery from, including the best breakfasts, lunchboxes and desserts to get delivered if you are still choosing to dine at home.

 See also: The Best Home Gym Equipment That Money Can Buy